matter-labs/zksync-lite-docs/docs/sdk/checkout/tutorial.md

 This tutorial does not cover back-end or front-end code that is needed for a website but focuses solely on how to use the `zksync-checkout` library.

-This tutorial will show the basic flow of the checkout by putting all the action inside the single function:
+This tutorial will show the basic checkout flow by putting all the action inside a single function:

 ```ts
 import { Types } from 'zksync-checkout';